jakehilborn/debbit/docs/index.md

   card: 1111222233334444 # Amazon often requires the full 16 digit credit card number to verify you own the card before purchase.

 att_bill_pay:
   amount_min: 100 # AT&T minimum payment is $1.
 AT&T does not allow duplicate amounts used within 24 hours of eachother.
-If you are doing a lot of AT&T purchases, be sure to use a min/max range larger than the number of transactions per day.
+If you are doing a lot of AT&T purchases, be sure to use a min/max range larger than the number of purchases per day.
   card: Blue Debit Card # Card name as saved in AT&T account

 optimum_bill_pay: